 Stipends are available to financially assist MCS Ph.D. students.
-The amount of the stipends for the 2021-2022 academic year will be \$31,000 for all students accepted into the Ph.D. program, paid bi-weekly (This is subject to change for each newly admitted cohort).
+The amount of the stipends for the current academic year is \$31,900 for all students accepted into the Ph.D. program, paid bi-weekly (This is subject to change for each newly admitted cohort).